-I boarded the Cab Car and sat on one of the fold down chairs with my luggage to the left on the floor behind the last seat in the front section of the car.
-It is the perfect place for someone with luggage on a big trip.
-The train took off and runs as an express after stopping at Bensenville.
+I boarded the cab car and sat on one of the fold-down chairs with my luggage to the left on the floor behind the last seat in the front section of the car.
+It was the perfect place for someone with luggage on a big trip.
+The train took off and ran as an express after stopping at Bensenville.

-Two pictures looking from the Cab Car after Bensenville.
-The train arrived into Chicago with my talking with Conductor Tim about my train riding.
-I detrained and after being in the wrong long line I found Gate D and waiting for my train to Quincy on this cool morning here in the Windy City of Chicago.
-The Amtrak Police did spot searches of passengers luggage but left me along.
-I walked out to the train and boarded for what I thought would be Quincy.Carl Sandburg 381 7/23/2013
+Two pictures from the cab car after Bensenville.
+The train arrived into Chicago as I talked with Conductor Tim about my train riding.
+I detrained and after being in the wrong long line, found Gate D and waiting for my train to Quincy on this cool morning here in the Windy City of Chicago.
+The Amtrak Police did spot searches of passengers' luggage but left me alone, after which I walked out to the train and boarded for what I thought would be Quincy.Carl Sandburg 381 7/23/2013

-I boarded a Horizon Car and set up the computer so I could be writing some of the stories from the trips of this trip on the way to Quincy.
-The train stopped at La Grange Road station.
-Next this train stopped at Naperville and later Plano followed by Mendota, Princeton and Kewanee.
-Next the train will run to Galesburg and I will start taking pictures along the route from there to Quincy.
+I boarded a Horizon Car and set up the computer so I could be writing some of the stories from the trips.
+The train stopped at La Grange Road station then Naperville and later Plano, followed by Mendota, Princeton and Kewanee.
+Next the train would run to Galesburg and I started to take pictures along the route from there to Quincy.

-The crossing of the old Santa Fe railroad just before Galesburg.
+The crossing of the former Santa Fe Railroad just before Galesburg.

-CB&Q 3006.
-A Hudson Class S-4, 4-6-4 locomotive is on display just beyond the station platforms at Galesburg, IL.
+Chicago, Burlington and Quincy 4-6-4 3006 built by Baldwin in 1930 is on display just beyond the station platforms at Galesburg.

-Leaving the old CB&Q mainline for the route to Quincy.
+Leaving the former Chicago, Burlington and Quincy mainline for the route to Quincy.